How to Read an Option Symbol

 Heavily traded stocks – like Wells Fargo – often offer weekly options.
 A weekly option may expire on any Friday of the month other than the "third Friday."
 So in our example, the 21st is a standard monthly option and the other two are weeklies.

 One standard option contract represents 100 shares.
-But five securities – Apple (AAPL), Google (GOOG), Amazon (AMZN), and ETFs for gold (GLD) and the S&P 500 (SPY) – now have "mini-options" available.
+But some securities – Apple (AAPL), Google (GOOG), Amazon (AMZN), and ETFs for gold (GLD) and the S&P 500 (SPY) – now have "mini-options" available.
 A mini-option contract represents 10 shares.
 Mini-option symbols are represented by a "7" behind the stock ticker.

 Here are the symbols for the Apple October $525 standard and mini-calls: